Financial Aid for Eligible non-Citizens, Permanent residents (LPR) and U.S. Citizens Living Overseas

 If neither parent is an LPR or Citizen of the U.S, the following procedure is required.
 Using the student's PIN signature, submit all financial data online.
 Be certain to print out the signature page of the FAFSA.
 Both the student and one parent should hand sign and date the signature page and send it to the address in the U.S. identified for processing.
 It is advisable to use a courier to send it so you can track its delivery and know when it is received at the processing center.
 Using the student's online PIN signature and then submitting the student's and parent's hand signatures by post will confirm the parent's written signature.

-Additionally, the following will be helpful in completing the FAFSA:
+Additionally, the following is helpful in completing the FAFSA:

 - Questions 6 and 18: If you reside outside of the U.S. use the drop down table to select "other" when responding to the request for "state."